-Day by day, Smart phones and tablets are becoming popular, and hence technology used in development to add new features or improve the security of such devices is advancing too fast. iPhone and iPod are the game changer products launched by Apple.
-Apple operating system (IOS) devices started growing popular in the mobile world.
-Latest Smart phones or Tablets can perform ideally most of the tasks which could be performed on Laptop or Personal Computers.
-IOS devices provide larger storage space which could store Emails, Browsing histories, chat histories, Wi-Fi data and GPS data and more.
+IOS devices provide larger storage space that could store emails, browsing histories, chat histories, Wi-Fi data and GPS data and more.
 From the forensics perspective, such devices could present lots of useful artifacts during the investigation.
 There are well-defined procedures to extract and analyze data from IOS devices which are included in this paper.
 This paper could be divided into the following sections.
-Introduction to the forensic processes focused towards mobile forensics, Extracting Logical and Physical data from the IOS devices, IOS file system and storage Analysis, Analysis of logical data, data from the iTunes and iCloud back up, Wi-Fi and GPS data.
+Introduction to the forensic processes focused towards mobile forensics, extracting logical and physical data from the IOS devices, IOS file system and storage analysis, analysis of logical data, data from the iTunes and iCloud back up, Wi-Fi and GPS data.

-Mobile forensics is a field of digital forensics which is focused towards mobile devices which are growing very fast.
-Due to the exponential growth of the mobile market, Importance of mobile forensics has also increased.
-Mobile phone generally belongs to a single person so analysis of it could reveal lots of personal information.
+Mobile forensics is a field of digital forensics which is focused on mobile devices which are growing very fast.
+Due to the exponential growth of the mobile market, the importance of mobile forensics has also increased.
+The mobile phone generally belongs to a single person so analysis of it could reveal lots of personal information.

 Due to the rapid growth, it also introduced challenges.
-The ratio of new models designed and launched is very high which makes very difficult to follow similar procedures.
-Each case or investigation of the new model needs to consider differently and requires following steps which could be different and unique to the case.
+The ratio of new models designed and launched is very high which makes it very difficult to follow similar procedures.
+Each case or investigation of the new model needs to be considered differently and requires following steps that could be different and unique to the case.
 With these challenges in mobile forensics, syncing mobiles phone to a computer using software becomes easy.
 One could extract data like SMS, contacts, installed applications, GPS data and emails, deleted data.

-Below steps are recommended to follow during collection of mobile device
+Below steps are recommended to follow during the collection of mobile device

 - Note location from where mobile has been collected.
-It is good practice to take the picture using the camera of the location and mobile phone before starting any progress.
+It is good practice to take a picture using the camera of the location and mobile phone before starting any progress.

 - Note the status of the device.
 Whether it’s powered off or on.
 If it is power on then, check the battery status, network status.
 Check where the screen is locked.